jusabatier/seditor/README.md

 `http://<tomcat_ip>:<tomcat_port>/seditor/workspaces`

-If you have admin role.
+If you have an admin role, like set in the seditor.properties file.

 At this step, you can access directly to the application, but you have to set request headers via a plugin.

 * For deploy it behind Georchestra SP, you have to :